-Geo-location - Geo-location in this context allows for recognition of a customer's current geographic location based upon the GPS location of their mobile device.
-This typically provides a high level of accuracy to as low as +/- 50 meters, and while you can get more specific than that, the accuracy quickly diminishes below that 50 meter mark.
-Geo-location provides a great mechanism for identifying those customers that appear to be within the geographic range of a specific location so that you might engage with them through an offer or advertisement with the intent of driving them to your location.
+Geolocation - Geolocation in this context allows for recognition of a customer's current geographic location based upon the GPS location of their mobile device.
+This typically provides a high level of accuracy to as low as +/- 50 meters, and whilst you can get more specific than that, the accuracy quickly diminishes below that 50 meter mark.
+Geolocation provides a great mechanism for identifying those customers that appear to be within the geographic range of a specific location, so that you might engage with them through an offer or advertisement with the intent of driving them to your location.

-Use Case: Through the use of Geo location, we recognize that Sally, who is a customer who frequently browses content on your web site but hasn't been to your retail location in 6 months is approximately 2 miles away from your location near the mall.
-Because we recognize that she is so close to the location, we can then push her mobile device content enticing her to visit the store for a great deal on one of the items she has been consistently browsing on your website.
-For more information on the use of Geo location and how it might best apply to your situation, please see this article.
+Use Case: Through the use of Geolocation, we recognize that Sally, who is a customer who frequently browses content on your web site (but hasn't been to your retail location in 6 months) is approximately 2 km away from your location near the mall.
+Because we recognize that she is so close to the location, we can then push to her mobile device some content enticing her to visit the store for a great deal, e.g. on one of the items she has been consistently browsing on your website.
+For more information on the use of Geolocation and how it might best apply to your situation, please see this article.

-Beacons - Beacons are a great way to recognize your customers physical location at a much more accurate level that Geo location provides.
+Beacons - Beacons are a great way to recognise your customer's physical location at a much more accurate level that Geolocation can provide.
 Typically a beacon can accurately recognize a customer down to about 2 meters.
 This allows for a much more specific type of engagement with the customer because your can narrow down their location so closely.
 This technology is typically deployed at your physical retail location and can support a vast number of use cases.

-Use Case: As Sally arrives at the front door of your retail location, we recognize her and send her a push notification welcoming her back to the store and remind her of the location of the product she had been browsing on the website recently; "Welcome back Sally!
+Use Case: As Sally arrives at the front door of your retail location, we recognize her and send her a push notification welcoming her back to the store and remind her of the location of the product she had been browsing on the website recently: "Welcome back Sally!
 Thanks so much for visiting today!
-If your still interested in the red dress you were looking at on-line, be sure to check it out in aisle 7 in the women's clothing department".
+If you're still interested in the red dress you were looking at online, be sure to check it out in aisle 7 in the women's clothing department".

-Use Case: Now that Sally is in the store, and we have reminded her of the location of the dress she was browsing, a second beacon that is co-located with a digital display in the women's clothing department and as she approaches, we dynamically change the content on the display to show the specific dress she had been browsing with a 10% offer.
-Once she leaves the immediate area of that display, we then revert the content to items that our analytics have shown customers have a propensity to buy on Wednesdays when the current temperature outside is above 80 degrees and the sun is shining.
+Use Case: Now that Sally is in the store and we have reminded her of the location of the dress she was browsing, using a second beacon (that is co-located with a digital display in the women's clothing department) that she approaches, we dynamically change the content on the display to show the specific dress she had been browsing with a 10% discount offer.
+Once she leaves the immediate area of that display, we could then revert the content to items that our analytics have shown customers have a propensity to buy - such as on Wednesdays when the current temperature outside is above 22C and the sun is shining.

 Digital displays offer a great way to engage with your consumers in a dynamic way and allows for fast deployment and low costs.
 To learn more about how we deploy digital displays, please see this article.